Friday, October 25, 2024

 As faith, confession and baptism occur, the new birth will occur too.

-I believe a good test of heart sincerity here is if a person asks himself or herself whether they are making a permanent decision to give God everything, as best they know.
-They are then truly trusting Him with their lives and giving them over to Him in every area, for ever.
+A person should realise they are making a permanent decision to give God everything, as best they know.
+They are truly trusting Him with their lives and giving them over to Him, in principle, in every area and for ever.
 That's all God requires.
 We don't have to change first, we can't.
 Without Him we can do nothing, John 15v5.